-Area Description Title Bar Displays the text, "CodeWatch for Windows", followed by the name of the current workspace and the file being displayed.
+CodeWatch Main Window Area Description Title Bar Displays the text, "CodeWatch for Windows", followed by the name of the current workspace and the file being displayed.
 You can move the CodeWatch main window by clicking the title bar and dragging with the mouse.
 Menu Bar Use drop-down menus on the menu bar to display CodeWatch commands and subcommands.
 The menus available depend on whether or not a program file has been opened.
-For more information, see Menus and Toolbars (on page 71).
+For more information, see Menus and Toolbars (on page 68).

-Toolbar Click buttons on the toolbar to choose menu commands quickly.
+CodeWatch Main Window Area Description Toolbar Click buttons on the toolbar to choose menu commands quickly.
 The toolbar buttons available depend on several factors, including whether or not a program file has been opened and whether the program is running.
-For more details, see Menus and Toolbars (on page 71).
+For more details, see Menus and Toolbars (on page 68).
 Note that an option on the View menu allows you to show or hide toolbars.
 You can move a toolbar at a different position in the CodeWatch main window by dragging the toolbar's gripper bar (the two etched lines at the left end of the toolbar) with the mouse.
 You can detach a toolbar from the main window and float it anywhere on the screen by holding down the Ctrl key while dragging the toolbar.
-Status Bar Displays current information about the execution state, the date, the time, and the keyboard state.
+Status Bar Displays current information about the targeted PC, the selected 32-bit or 64-bit runtime system, the execution state, the date, the time, and the keyboard state.
 The execution state field indicates the state of the program you are debugging and may display one of the following messages: NO PROGRAM.
 No program has been configured into the workspace.
 IDLE.
 The program is not currently running.
 LOADING.
 The program is loading.
 READY.
 The program has been loaded, is ready to run, and is awaiting a Debug Command.
 RUNNING.
 The program is running.
 ACCEPT.
 The program is awaiting keyboard input.
 If the running program is not visible, press Alt+Tab to switch to the program.